trashuncle/TrashUncle-Shadow_Masks/README.md

 # TrashUncle-Shadow_Masks
-This repo has depreciated, changes now are commited to Main: https://github.com/MiSTer-devel/ShadowMasks_MiSTer
+This repo has deprecated, changes now are commited to Main: https://github.com/MiSTer-devel/ShadowMasks_MiSTer

 Shadow Mask filters meant to be used with MiSTer FPGA